1coderookie/Kobra2ProInsights/docs/index.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Welcome
-to my infopage about Anycubic's **Kobra Go** and **Kobra Neo**.
+to my infopage about Anycubic's **Kobra 2 Pro**.

-Here you'll find specific information about both models as well as more general kind of information.
+Here you'll find specific information about this specific Kobra 2 model as well as more general kind of information.
-I created this page to make it easier for users of these printers to get started, as well as to provide specific information on e.g. how to maintain the printers.
+I created this page to make it easier for users of this printers to get started, as well as to provide specific information on e.g. how to maintain the printer.

 Please make sure to **mind the (expandable) textboxes** as they contain valuable information!
 Depending on the color of the box, it's either a tip, information, instruction, question or warning you'll find in there: